 - <-enter your money-making strategy here->

-Depending on your certain situation, I am sure that the path you choose will surely put your company in a place to grow and increase the bottom line.
+Depending on your certain situation, I am sure that the path you choose will surely put your company in place to grow and increase the bottom line.

-As much as I want to share you with my knowledge of hiring awesome employees or looking for the coolest office site, I am here to guide you through the nuts and bolts of phone systems (yes, I am aware this is not the sexiest solution out there, but what the hey!).
+As much as I want to share with you my knowledge of hiring awesome employees or looking for the coolest office site, I am here to guide you through the nuts and bolts of phone systems (yes, I am aware this is not the sexiest solution out there, but what the hey!).